MartinHepperle/Epson-HX-20/assembler/readme.md

 <code>D:\Epson HX-20\ASM>sim6301 stringrev.srec</code>

 Besides producing a SREC file we can also write a SYMBOL file "stringrev.sym".
-This file contains two entries per line: the symbol name and its hexadecimal address, spearated by a blank. sim6301 is not very sophisticated, but at least the additional display of the symbol names  when the address is used helps a bit.
+This file contains two entries per line: the symbol name and its hexadecimal address, separated by a blank. sim6301 is not very sophisticated, but at least the additional display of the symbol names when the address is used helps a bit.
 In our test case it may contain these lines:

 <code>DEBUG_STR 0038